 Nico: Yeah, I think, my thought process about the markets are probably not going to be dissimilar to many folks out there.
 If you talk to and survey 10 CIOs or investment managers out there, they’re going to say, “The markets are going to be choppy.”
 For a variety of reasons.
 One of which is sitting right in front of us, which is the election.
-Two is that the interplay between the US and China and the relations we have, how is that gin out over the course of the next few years?
+Two is that the interplay between the US and China and the relations we have, how is that going to gin out over the course of the next few years?
 And then obviously COVID and all the implications there and the fiscal policy, monetary policy, all of these things are really going to create some form of volatility.
 Now, I can’t say directly, is it going to be equity volatility or a fixed income volatility?
 Is it going to be down the stack or up the stack?Public privates?

 Nico: And I really like that trade because we’re not a life company, we’re a PNC company, but I’m still looking for the additive incremental investment income and yield to my portfolio.
 Very few places to do that.
 The only place to really do that is in private markets.
 And so we have facilitated a sleeve of our portfolio in the private markets and it’s not just corporate privates.
 I really like the structured securities private market and ABS privates.
 And I also like infrastructure.
 And I think the combination of all three of those within privates are going to be a nice, what I would call one, diversification element to our portfolio.
 Two, downside protection.
 And then three, which is kind of a trifecta is not only you get diversification and income, but you also can get ESG benefits.
 Because the infrastructure, solar, whatever it might be is going to give me some ESG.

 Nico: And there are also some other nuances around there.
 We hired two private managers who are going to be implementing a bit of ESG on that.
 I like that what I call the trifecta of investing, which is again, diversification, income or total return and ESG.
 I think if you could find assets in that part of the markets, I think you do it.
-You do it.
 I don’t necessarily think you do it aggressively, but I think that you do it to a degree which is noticeable and you can convey a message to the board, investment committee and also rating agencies and others out in the marketplace.
 That’s where I see the opportunity for the most part.
-I do not see opportunity in corporate bonds.
+I do not see opportunity in public corporate bonds.
 We’re moving away.
 We had a very high allocation and started the whole process of moving that down pretty dramatically because of where we were in the economic cycle.

 Nico: But also similar to what I just mentioned is that we just don’t think there’s a lot of value there.
 And in fact, a lot of our peers already have lower corporate bond positions and we’re moving down towards it.
 Not that the peers are right, but I think for our business in how our liquidity profile is forming and our liabilities that even out in these private securities with illiquid tendencies, is still a fit for us.
 And I think that a lot of insurance companies are finding that out.
 They’re pursuing it and they’re executing on those strategies.